mikro-orm/mikro-orm/CONTRIBUTING.md

 - You have to create MySQL and PostgreSQL databases manually using the following commands.

     ```sh
-    sh tests/scripts/sdatabase_setup.sh
+    sh tests/scripts/database_setup.sh
     ```

-- You can skip the following section part if the script works fine for you.
+- You can skip the following section if the script works fine for you.

     ```sh
     docker ps